create3000/x_ite/docs/_posts/features.md

 X_ITE can also be used effectively as a VRML viewer, providing support for classic VRML97 content alongside modern X3D features.
 Because X3D is a direct successor to VRML, X_ITE is capable of loading and rendering `.wrl` files, allowing users to view, interact with, and even integrate legacy VRML scenes into web-based applications without conversion.
 This makes X_ITE a practical and lightweight solution for visualizing older VRML assets within contemporary web environments using WebGL.

+If you want to update your files, you can use [x3d-tidy](https://www.npmjs.com/package/x3d-tidy) or our [online X3D file format converter](/x_ite/laboratory/x3d-file-converter/).
+That way, you'll be up to date again.

 ### See Also

 * [VRML Specification](https://www.web3d.org/documents/specifications/14772/V2.0/)